Instructions for

 Test

-To run a test of your telephony inline hook, go to your Okta org's sign-in page and sign in as a user in your org.
+To run a test of your telephony inline hook, go to your Okta org's sign-in page and sign in as an existing org user.
 When you click Sign in, you're prompted for an additional factor to either receive a code through SMS or receive a voice call instead.
 Click whichever option that you want to test.
 The SMS or Voice Call is sent to your phone.

 Next steps